MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 3. 🧠 Multiple AI models for specialized tasks
 4. 🔒 Enhanced security features
 5. 🔧 Performance optimizations for large-scale deployments
+6. 🌍 Multilingual support for voice and text interactions

-## 15. 🎉 Conclusion
+## 16. 🎉 Conclusion

-Ollama_Agents is designed to be both powerful and playful.
+Ollama_Agents is designed to be both powerful and flexible.
 Each module plays a crucial role, and together they create an AI assistant that's greater than the sum of its parts.
-The assistant command functionality adds another layer of versatility, allowing for easy expansion of the system's capabilities.
+The modular architecture allows for easy customization and extension, making it adaptable to a wide range of use cases and requirements.

 Remember to keep your tests up-to-date as you add new features or modify existing ones.
 This will ensure the continued reliability and maintainability of your AI assistant.